VictoriaMetrics/VictoriaMetrics/README.md

   if background merge cannot be initiated due to free disk space shortage.
 The value shows the number of per-month partitions, which would start background merge if they had more free disk space.

+* If you run VictoriaMetrics on a host with 16 or more CPU cores, then it may be needed to tune the `-search.maxWorkersPerQuery` command-line flag in order to improve query performance.
+If VictoriaMetrics serves big number of concurrent `select` queries, then try reducing the value for this flag.
+  If VcitoriaMetrics serves heavy queries, which select `>10K` of [time series](https://docs.victoriametrics.com/keyConcepts.html#time-series) and/or process `>100M` of [raw samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples) per query, then try setting the value for this flag to the number of available CPU cores.

 * VictoriaMetrics buffers incoming data in memory for up to a few seconds before flushing it to persistent storage.
   This may lead to the following "issues":
   * Data becomes available for querying in a few seconds after inserting.
 It is possible to flush in-memory buffers to searchable parts